 Here is a video of the DPH range, demonstrating installation and the built-in slope correction:

 Accessory Ranges For Premium Pedestals

 Specifying pedestals involves understanding more than just the system you choose.
 It’s rare to find a commercial roof terrace that does not require the use of pedestal accessories to install the perfect decking or paving.

 These accessories have been designed to account for the bespoke needs of individual projects, offering answers to some of the most commonly faced issues during roof terrace installation.

 Accessories such as spacer tabs allow for a perfect finish when using paving, as each tile will be uniformly separated.
-Not only does this provide a more aesthetic finish, it also provides some practical benefits.
+Not only does this provide a more aesthetic finish, but it also provides some practical benefits.

 A common problem when using budget pedestals, or ones of lesser quality, is the lack of accessories and features needed to deliver project requirements.
-This can increase the time of installation, may reduce the quality of the end-result and in some circumstances, you may need to change your choice of pedestal in the middle of an install.
+This can increase the time of installation, may reduce the quality of the end result and in some circumstances, you may need to change your choice of pedestal in the middle of an install.

 Saving Time & Costs On Your Roof Terrace Design With Premium Pedestals

 Choosing the right pedestal manufacturer not only ensures that you receive the right product for your project but can also give you access to their expertise.

 The right pedestal manufacturer will be on-hand to answer any queries during specification, offering more than just the pedestal itself, in the form of ongoing support.